 As disclosed in Part II, Item 1, Legal Proceedings, the Company and Joseph Stegmayer, the Company's former Chairman, President and Chief Executive Officer, received subpoenas from the Securities and Exchange Commission's ("SEC") Division of Enforcement seeking documents related to trading in stock of another public company.
-The Company expects to continue to incur expenses related to this matter that may materially impact the Company's earnings over the next several quarters.
-Those costs include, among other items, advancement of expenses for Mr. Stegmater pursuant to his indemnity arrangements with the Company.
-The Audit Committee of the Board of Directors (the "Audit Committee") initiated an internal investigation led by independent legal counsel to the Audit Committee in relation to this inquiry.
-The independent counsel to the Audit Committee has advised the Audit Committee that it has completed its internal investigation related to the matters.
-The results of this investigation have been shared with the Company's auditors, listing exchange and with the SEC staff.
-The Company intends to continue cooperating with the SEC in this matter.
+The Company expects to continue to incur expenses related to this matter that may materially impact the Company's earnings.
+Those costs include, among other items, advancement of expenses for Mr. Stegmayer pursuant to his indemnity agreement with the Company.
+The Audit Committee of the Board of Directors (the "Audit Committee") conducted and completed an internal investigation led by independent legal counsel and other advisers in relation to this inquiry.
+The results of this investigation have been shared with the Company's auditors, listing exchange and the SEC staff.
+The Company has also made internal records and personnel available to the SEC staff and intends to continue cooperating with the SEC on this matter.

-As a result of this inquiry, the Company incurred \$0.8 million and \$1.6 million in legal and other expenses during the three and six months ended September 28, 2019, respectively, and expects to continue to incur related costs pertaining to this matter over the next several quarters.
-During the third quarter of fiscal year 2019, the Company also reviewed the sufficiency of its insurance coverage and as a result of this review, Cavco's Board of Directors made a decision to purchase additional director and officer ("D&O") insurance coverage.
-These new 22 month policies were implemented December 21, 2018.
+As a result of this inquiry, the Company incurred \$0.9 million and \$2.5 million in legal and other expenses during the three and nine months ended December 28, 2019, respectively, and expects to continue to incur related costs pertaining to this matter.
+During the third quarter of fiscal year 2019, the Company also reviewed the sufficiency of its insurance coverage and as a result, Cavco's Board of Directors made a decision to purchase additional director and officer ("D&O") liability insurance coverage.
+These new 22-month policies were implemented December 21, 2018.
 Total premiums paid during the third quarter of fiscal year 2019 for these policies were \$15.3 million.
-As a result, the Company recorded \$2.1 million and \$4.2 million of additional D&O policy premium expense during the three and six months ended September 28, 2019, respectively, and expects to incur approximately \$2.1 million per quarter in Selling, general and administrative expense from the amortization of these policy premiums through the second quarter of fiscal year 2021.
+As a result, the Company recorded \$2.1 million and \$6.3 million of additional D&O policy premium expense during the three and nine months ended December 28, 2019, respectively, and expects to incur approximately \$2.1 million per quarter in Selling, general and administrative expense from the amortization of these policy premiums through the second quarter of fiscal year 2021.
 Any additional adjustments are expected to be in the normal course of maintaining adequate D&O insurance for the Company.